+Aerith is the capital city of Vorrik and a major city in northern Ithria.
 Aerith is often seen as a gloomy city.
 Because of the rainy weather on the east coast of the Captured Sea, Aerith often finds itself under brooding clouds.
 Horses and wagons track mud through the main gates and the dark grey walls of the city shine wetly.
 It has been said that this dark, gloomy setting has saturated the culture and worked its way into the people of Aerith.
 Aerithians are known for their stern expressions and hard minds.

 This dark reputation is somewhat undeserved.
 Although the weather is rainy and the people are stoic, this is a strong kingdom with a rich heritage and many proud traditions.
 Aerithians are a strong people who do not take kindly to injustice or criminals.
 Strangers must earn the respect of the locals and until they do, they will be treated politely, but coldly.

 Aerith is politically and culturally biased toward military strength.
 It is home to the finest war schools in all the lands.
 It has an exceptionally strong military and is very secure from invasion.Because of its high walls, tall guard towers and vertical architecture, Aerith is often referred to as the "City of Towers".